MariaDB4j/MariaDB4j/README.md

 2. (Optional) The data directory will, by default, be in a temporary directory too, and will automatically get scratched at every restart; this is suitable for integration tests.
-If you use MariaDB4j for something more permanent (maybe an all-in-one application package?), then you can simply specify a more durable location of your data directory in the DBConfiguration, like so:
+If you use MariaDB4j for something more permanent (maybe an all-in-one application package?), then you can simply specify a more durable location of your data directory in the `DBConfiguration`, like so:
 ```java
 DBConfigurationBuilder configBuilder = DBConfigurationBuilder.newBuilder();
 configBuilder.setPort(3306); // OR, default: setPort(0); => autom. detect free port